Chris-McGonigle/island-flowers/README.md

 #### Nav Links

 Under the nav bar are three further navigation links.
 The first, Products, allows a user to filter all products by price or category.
-The category link allows the user to filter at category, and finally, the blog link directs the user to the main blog page.
+The category link allows the user to filter by category, and finally, the blog link directs the user to the main blog page.

 ![Nav links](/readme-images/nav-links.JPG)